 Select lists function as a drop-down of options in a column.
 They give all collaborators access to the same information when making a selection and Coda stores any formatting so options stay organized and consistent throughout your docs.

-If you have an existing column in your table that you want to turn into a select list column, hover over the column name and click on the column format icon that appears on the top right.
-Then, hover over Column Type to reveal the full list of column type formats.
-If you are adding a new column, this list should pop up automatically.
+If you have an existing column in your table that you want to turn into a select list column, right-click on the column header, hover over Column type, and continue with the steps below.

 Edit a select list

-• Click on the formatting A to choose different color formatting for each option.
+Click on the A symbol to choose different color formatting for each option.

-• + Add Option: This button adds new options to your select list.
-Remove options by hovering to the right side of the panel (right of the formatting A), and then clicking the trash can that appears.
++ Add Option: This button adds new options to your select list.
+Remove options by hovering to the right side of the panel (right of the A symbol) and then clicking the trash can that appears.

-• Allow multiple selections: This is defaulted to Off and which means collaborators can only select one option for each row.
+Allow multiple selections: This is defaulted to Off, which means collaborators can only select one option for each row.
 Click the toggle on if you want to allow multiple options to be selected.

-• If you click Option Settings you will find:
+If you click Option settings at the bottom of the menu, you will find:

-• Sort: sort the order in which your selectable items appear in the dropdown menu.
-If None is showing, select list options will appear in rows as they are listed out at the top of the options box however you can choose to sort by Ascending and Descending.
+Sort: Sort the order in which your selectable items appear in the dropdown menu.
+If None is showing, select list options will appear in the dropdown as they are shown in this menu.
+However, you can choose to sort by Ascending and Descending.

-• Allow quick adding of new items: toggle on to allow new items to be quickly added to your list via the row itself (see example below).
+Allow adding of new options: Toggle on to allow new items to be quickly added to your list via the row itself (see example below).
 If you’ve converted your select list to a table, toggling this option on will also allow editors to add new rows to the referenced table.

 Turn a select list into its own table